GVaruni19/Python-Beginners/README.md

 # Note : Questions with solved next to them already have been solved and hence futher pull requests of their soluions will not be accepted.
+Remaining Pull Requests will be dealed starting from 19-10-2020 10am IST